Thraetaona/Oxidized-Skies/README.md

 ##### This section will recieve updates and absolute values once the Project reaches a stable state.

-This game should be able to run Flawlessly and Smooth even on a Decade old device, with the most Restrictive Requirement being an up to date web browser.
+This game should be able to run Flawlessly and Smooth even on a Decade old device, with the most Restrictive Requirement being an up-to-date web browser.
 (Which You Probably Should Be Using Anyway.)